 What's the tax rate on dividends?

-Qualified dividends are subject to a 0%, 15%, or 20% tax rate, depending on your income tax bracket.
+Qualified dividends are subject to a 0%, 15%, or 20% tax rate, depending on your level of taxable income.

 Dividends that are nonqualified are taxed at your usual income tax rate.

 Dividend income is reported to you and to the IRS on Form 1099-DIV.

 Usually refers to common stock, which is an investment that represents part ownership in a corporation.
 Each share of stock is a proportional stake in the corporation's assets and profits.

 A type of investment that pools shareholder money and invests it in a variety of securities.
 Each investor owns shares of the fund and can buy or sell these shares at any time.
 Mutual funds are typically more diversified, low-cost, and convenient than investing in individual securities, and they're professionally managed.

 A type of investment with characteristics of both mutual funds and individual stocks.
 ETFs are professionally managed and typically diversified, like mutual funds, but they can be bought and sold at any point during the trading day using straightforward or sophisticated strategies.